sidmulajkar/sidsblog/sidmulajkar/content/posts/how-to-handle-double-booking-problem-using-db.md

 3. **Phantom Read** – Phantom Read occurs when two same queries are executed, but the rows retrieved by the two, are different.
 For example, suppose transaction T1 retrieves a set of rows that satisfy some search criteria.
 Now, Transaction T2 generates some new rows that match the search criteria for transaction T1.
 If transaction T1 re-executes the statement that reads the rows, it gets a different set of rows this time.

+--

-Based on these phenomena, The SQL standard defines four isolation levels :
+Based on these phenomena, The **SQL standard defines** four isolation levels :

 1. **Read Uncommitted** – Read Uncommitted is the lowest isolation level.
 In this level, one transaction may read not yet committed changes made by other transactions, thereby allowing dirty reads.
 At this level, transactions are not isolated from each other.